Trump files lawsuit challenging Wisconsin election results

 The state’s highest court, controlled 4-3 by conservatives, also is considering whether to hear two other lawsuits filed by conservatives seeking to invalidate ballots cast during the presidential election.

-Trump repeats many of claims he made during a recount of votes in Milwaukee and Dane counties that large swaths of absentee votes were illegally cast.
+Trump repeats many claims he made during a recount of votes in Milwaukee and Dane counties that large swaths of absentee votes were illegally cast.
 Local officials rejected his claims during the recount, and Trump is challenging procedures that have been in place for years and never been found to be illegal.

 Trump is not challenging any ballots cast in conservative counties he won.